violetteavi/Mobile_HRI_Lab_Hub/README.md

 # Andrew Violette's-Lab-Hub
 for [Mobile_HRI_Design](https://github.com/FAR-Lab/Mobile_HRI_Design)

+For a summary of the final project, interaction videos, and lessons learned, see [Final_Report](Final_Report.pdf)

 Please place links here to the README.md's for each of your labs here:

 [Lab 0.
 Mobile Robot Bootcamp](Lab0/Readme.md)